kfrankot/react-hook-form-yup/README.md

 ## Advanced usage

 While this library provides overrides of `useForm`, `useController`, and `FormProvider` from the `react-hook-form` library, these could create too tight of a binding between `react-hook-form` and `react-hook-form-yup` for advanced use cases.
-For more complext setups, you can alternatively utilize the `SchemaConfigsProvider` component and `useSchemaController` hook, which are used internally the `FormProvider` and `useController` hooks.
+For more complex setups, you can alternatively utilize the `SchemaConfigsProvider` component and `useSchemaController` hook, which are used internally by the `FormProvider` and `useController` hooks.

 ### Form setup

 The below example is functionaly equivalent to the previous form setup example.
-It is a bit more complex and easier to misconfigure, but offers some additional flexibility.
+The setup is a bit more complex, but offers greater flexibility.

 ```tsx
 import React from 'react'